hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step1-dissection.md

 `tree`{{execute}}

-`cat repositories`{{execute}}

-The image also includes the manifest.json file that defines the metadata about the image, such as version information and tag names.
+The image includes the manifest.json file that defines the metadata about the image, such as version information and tag names.
 The [schema for the manifest.json](https://github.com/opencontainers/image-spec/blob/master/manifest.md) file follows the OCI specification.
 Inspect the manifest.

 `cat manifest.json | jq .`{{execute}}

 Extracting a layer will reveal the specific files contained for that layer.

-`tar -xvf a9cc4ace48cd792ef888ade20810f82f6c24aaf2436f30337a2a712cd054dc97/layer.tar`{{execute}}
+`mkdir last-layer && tar -xvf 014d4966196e17dec4032a93660d4be192558c0a654af6347a6e012742079d6c/layer.tar -C last-layer`{{execute}}

+Inspect the files in the last layer.

+`tree last-layer`{{execute}}

+This single file makes sense because it's the last instruction in the Redis Dockfile that would cause a layer to be created, [on line 100 here](https://github.com/docker-library/redis/blob/master/6.0/Dockerfile).